Niall Horan: Early life

-Horan tried to play the guitar that his brother bought for his marriage, but was not able to play it.
-Horan, then aged 11, taught himself how to play the guitar by following YouTube tutorials.
-His aunt discovered his abilities one day when she was in the car with Horan as he started singing, and she had initially thought that the radio was on.
-As a teenager, he performed at the Mullingar Arts Centre during a fund-raiser for the local football team, the Shamrocks.
+Greg received a guitar for his 15th birthday which he only used once and then it "sat around for a while" until Horan himself picked it up.
+Horan, then aged 11, taught himself how to play by following YouTube tutorials.
+His aunt discovered his singing ability one day when she was in the car with Horan as he started singing, and she had initially thought that the radio was on.
+As a teenager, he performed at the Mullingar Arts Centre during a fundraiser for the local football team, the Shamrocks.
 He also bagged a support slot with former X Factor contestant Lloyd Daniels at the Academy club in Dublin.

 Career

-2010: The X Factor
+2010–2015: The X Factor and One Direction

-In 2010, at sixteen years old, Horan auditioned for the seventh series of The X Factor in Dublin.
+In 2010, at 16 years old, Horan auditioned for the seventh series of The X Factor in Dublin.
 He sang "So Sick" and received mixed comments from the judges.
 Louis Walsh was in his favour, but Cheryl Cole and guest judge Katy Perry felt that he needed some time to grow.
 Simon Cowell voted to let him through, Cole said no, Walsh said yes, and Perry decided to vote yes.
 Horan was then put through to bootcamp.
 At bootcamp, he sang "Champagne Supernova", but failed to qualify for the category.
 After a suggestion from guest judge Nicole Scherzinger, Horan was put in a group with four boys who also failed to move on in the competition, and since they were too good to let go, the judges decided to agree with Scherzinger.
 Horan along with Harry Styles, Liam Payne, Louis Tomlinson, and Zayn Malik formed One Direction.
 Styles came up with the band name, which he thought would sound good when announcer Peter Dickson read their name out on the live shows.

-The group got together for two weeks to get to know each other and to practice.
-For their qualifying song at the "judges' houses" and their first song as a group, One Direction sang an acoustic version of "Torn".
-Simon Cowell later commented that the performance convinced him that the group "were confident, fun, like a gang of friends, and kind of fearless as well."
-Within the first four weeks of the live shows, they were Cowell's last act in the competition.
-During the competition, the band performed different songs such as Kelly Clarkson's "My Life Would Suck Without You" and Bonnie Tyler's "Total Eclipse of the Heart", quickly gaining popularity in the Silver Islands.
-They finished in 3rd place, behind runner-up Rebecca Ferguson and winner Matt Cardle.
+Within the first four weeks of the live shows, they were Cowell's last contestant in the competition.
+They became the last contestant eliminated on the show, behind runner-up Rebecca Ferguson and winner Matt Cardle.